4TUResearchData-Carpentries/2024-10-07-gitcodev/README.md

     * [Git by xkcd](https://xkcd.com/1597)

-...

 ---

 ## 5. Licensing

 #### Authorship

-This course has been designed, developed and delivered by Manuel Garcia Alvarez and Giordano Lipari.
+This course has been designed, developed by Manuel Garcia Alvarez and Giordano Lipari, and delivered by Halford Dace, Carlos Utrilla Guerrero, and Manuel Garcia.

 #### Distribution
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> in accordance with the <a href='https://doi.org/10.5281/zenodo.3516874'> Vision for Research Data & Software management training at TU Delft</a>.